January foraging guide: best foods to find and recipe ideas

-The bane of a new vegetable plot, hairy bittercress springs up even in the coldest weather it seems.
+The bane of a new vegetable plot, hairy bittercress seems to spring up even in the coldest weather.
 It loves bare earth and its tiny rounded leaves in concentric rings are easy to spot.
 It’s also very tasty, especially in salads or a cheese sandwich where its watercress-like pepperiness really packs a punch.

 Another common hardy winter green with a watercress-like flavour but is also good briefly boiled and then fried in butter (isn’t everything?).
 Chickweed has small oval or heart-shaped leaves was once cultivated widely in Britain – the whole plant can be eaten.
 In Victorian times, it soft yet crisp texture when raw made it a salad essential.

 The first shoots of young nettles early in the year are the very best to eat and are a great spinach substitute in curries, pasta sauces and as a vegetable side dish.
 Gather as many as your patience will allow – wear gloves – and wash and drain them.
 Add to a saucepan without extra water and wilt them for 5-8 minutes until they resemble cooked spinach.
 Drain any excess water, toss in butter and season with salt and pepper.

 Our guide on how to forage for nettles in Britain, with a few key details regarding where it can be found, characteristics and recipe ideas, plus how to pick and cook nettles without getting stung.

 Stinging nettles are more than just needled irritants, the Cornish make a delicious cheese using them, the Nepalese make curries and some people even use them for clothing.
 Nettles in the UK are often known as common nettle, stinging nettle or leaf nettle.